 Must-try Hungarian street-food

-Lángos is a fried bread dough.
+Lángos is famous Hungarian street food, which is basically fried bread dough.
+The basic dough is made of water (or milk), yeats, flour and salt.
 The most popular version is topped with sour cream and cheese.

-The best place for the traditional lángos is Retro Lángos at Arany János street metro station.
+One of the best places for the traditional lángos is Retro Lángos at Arany János street metro station.
 Don’t expect a real restaurant, this is only a kiosk with some tables, seats aaaaand tasty lángos.
 They serve the original ones: plain, with cheese, with sour cream and my favourite, which is topped with sour cream and cheese as well.
 This version costs 750 HUF, the price of the plain lángos is 400 HUF, so the price depends on the toppings.
 There are even more combinations with ham, sausage, onion, tomato etc.

 Omnomnom… nowadays modern adaptations are invented.